 - Holding reading materials very close to their eyes

-Age at which children should have their first eye examination
+Age at which children should have their first eye test

 What parents can expect at their children’s eye examination

-Diagnosis and recommendation – Examples include optical prescription for dispensing spectacles, vision training exercises for eye turn
+- Diagnosis and recommendation - Examples include optical prescriptions for dispensing spectacles, vision training exercises for eye turn

 Public eye care providers for children

-Your local Maternal and Child Health Centres offers free pre-school vision screening for kids four years and older with an optometrist or orthoptist.
-A comprehensive list of MCHCs can be found here.
+Your local Maternal and Child Health Centres offer free pre-school vision screening for kids four years and older with an optometrist or orthoptist.

-If your child is close to or over 4 years old and is registered with an MCHC, contact the MCHC or call the Pre-School Vision Screening phone booking system at 3793 6111.
-If your child is over 4 years old and is not registered with an MCHC, check the Family Health Services website or call 2112 9900 for details about making an appointment for registration.
+If your child is close to or over four years old and is registered with an MCHC, contact the MCHC or call the Pre-School Vision Screening phone booking system at 3793 6111.
+If your child is over four years old and is not registered with an MCHC, check the Family Health Services website or call 2112 9900 for details about making an appointment for registration.

 It is important to note that public pre-school vision screening has a long waiting time and does not test for refractive errors (i.e., hyperopia, myopia, astigmatism) in detail, color vision deficiency and other specific eye diseases such as glaucoma retinal diseases.
 Like any other screening test, vision screening cannot detect all visual problems.
 If a child passes their eye test, it means that the child has a relatively low chance of having a lazy eye and/or significant refractive error.
 If you suspect an eye issue or your child reports visual problems at school or in daily activities, it’s recommended that your child sees a private optometrist for more thorough screening.